When I started my comedy career, there was no Internet for public use.

 It also didn’t hurt that I didn’t have the usual problems comedians have developing comedy material because I wasn’t trying to “write” one joke at a time.

-For the record: I would never discourage any comedian from working in comedy clubs — they are best suited for comedy, there’s more freedom of speech, and on and on.
+For the record: I’d never discourage any comedian from working in comedy clubs — they are best suited for comedy, there’s more freedom of speech, and on and on.

 And if you can develop a huge following, whether from TV exposure, using the Internet, etc.—as a general rule, you can command more cha-ching when you perform in the comedy clubs (it’s called being a “draw”).